 Prescription diet pills are intended to jump-start weight loss.
-Long term use, especially stimulant varieties, can be habit-forming if not used correctly.
+Long-term use, especially non-stimulant appetite suppressant prescription varieties, can be habit-forming if not used correctly.
 Addiction to these medications can cause other health conditions such as liver or heart disease and even death.

 Where to Seek Treatment?